weiwang118/Leetcode-Algorithm-Practice/Hash Table/#202 Happy Number.md

 };
 ```
 ##### Notes
 The key to the question is that if the sum repeats, it means it loops endlessly in a circle.
-As we all know, unordered_set is quite efficient to lookup an element, so we insert the sum to the set and check the following sum repeats.
+As we all know, unordered_set is quite efficient to lookup an element, so we insert the sum to the set and check if the following sum repeats.